makefile/frcnn/README.md

 - First Step of This Shell : Test all voc-2007-test images and output results in a text file.
 - Second Step of This Shell : Compare the results with the ground truth file and calculate the mAP.

+### Config

+The program use config file named like `config.json` to set params.
+Special params need to be cared about:

+- `data_jitter`: data augmentation, if set <0 then no jitter,hue,saturation,exposure
+- `im_size_align`: set to stride of last conv layer of FPN to avoid Deconv shape problem, such as 64, set to 0 to disable
+- `bbox_normalize_targets`: do bbox norm in training, and do unnorm at testing(do not need convert model weight before testing)
+- `test_rpn_score_thresh`: you can set >0 to speed up NMS at testing

 ### Detail

-Scripts and prototxts for different models are listed in the `examples/FRCNN` and `models/FRCNN`
+Scripts and prototxts for different models are listed in the `examples/FRCNN`

 More details about the code in include and src directory:
 - `api/FRCNN` for demo and test api